-In women with insulin treated diabetes (GDM or pre-existing) who are receiving steroids for fetal lung maturation, give additional insulin according to an agreed protocol and monitor them closely.
-(NICE 2008, amended 2015) See Appendix 1 (Management of glycaemia during steroid use in patients on oral treatment and/or insulin)
+In service users with insulin treated diabetes (GDM or pre-existing) who are receiving steroids for fetal lung maturation, give additional insulin according to an agreed protocol and monitor them closely.
+(NICE 2008, amended 2015) See appendix 1: Management of glycaemia during steroid use in patients on oral treatment and/or insulin.

-Do not use betamimetic medicines for tocolysis in women with diabetes.
+Do not use betamimetic medicines for tocolysis in service users with diabetes.
 (NICE 2008)